Brexit fishing rights row: France seizes UK trawler | DW | 28.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Tensions over licensing rules for EU fishing boats are rising as France has vowed to block access to its ports and the UK has threatened a "calibrated response.''
+Tensions over licensing rules for European Union fishing boats are rising as France has vowed to block access to its ports and the United Kingdom has threatened a "calibrated response.''

 A British trawler fishing in France's territorial waters was handed over to French authorities for operating without a license on Thursday, further escalating tensions between the neighbors.